 Tip #2: Put links on the upper left and lower right positions or in the beginning and near the end

 Before you can have the users click on the links, they have to read and understand the contents.
 Simply browsing them won’t do in most cases.
-However, knowing how users treat online contents, you might as well make compromises.
-Here are factors to consider.
+However, knowing how users treat online content, you might as well make compromises.
+Here are the factors to consider.

 1) Scan-friendliness.
-Nowadays, users are mostly scanning contents.
+Nowadays, users are mostly scanning content.

 - Create short paragraphs

 - Put images

 2) Simplicity.
 The simple the web design, the better.
 Based on a YouTube experiment conducted in 2012 by Javier Bargas Avila, despite the familiarity of the design, users perceive a website as less attractive if its visual complexity is high.

 3) Typography.
 Active engagement with the contents is affected by typography.
 Well-structured and well-designed sites have more engrossed readers.
 These readers also tend to notice the link more.